davis4better/studyformac/README.md

 If you are using an ios device, it is recommended that you use an app called Stream to check your openid.
 In Sniff History->one History Session->click one Post query with suffix called queryPersonStudyRecord->Request->Request Body->Preview Form

-5. After everything is done, double click “run.command”, then you can finish the study.
+5. After everything is done, double click “run.command”, then you can enjoy the study with only double click!